NaeemK1188/c1224-code-solutions/react-components/react-components-quiz-notes.md

 - What is a React component?

+  functions that typically take in data

 - How do you define a component in React?

+  function that exists in standalone file

 - How is a component "rendered" (made visible on the browser page)?

+  using main.tsx that imports react important files and App.tsx

 ## Notes